SAP/odata-vocabularies/vocabularies/UI.md

 [RecommendationState](UI.xml#L1538)|[RecommendationStateType](#RecommendationStateType)|<a name="RecommendationState"></a>Indicates whether a field contains or has a recommended value<p>Intelligent systems can help users by recommending input the user may "prefer".</p>
 [RecommendationList](UI.xml#L1568)|[RecommendationListType](#RecommendationListType)|<a name="RecommendationList"></a>Specifies how to get a list of recommended values for a property or parameter<p>Intelligent systems can help users by recommending input the user may "prefer".</p>
 [ExcludeFromNavigationContext](UI.xml#L1600)|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="ExcludeFromNavigationContext"></a>The contents of this property must not be propagated to the app-to-app navigation context
-[UserInteraction](UI.xml#L1604)|[UserInteractionType](#UserInteractionType)|<a name="UserInteraction"></a>When the annotated navigation property occurs in a response, the UI shall use the corresponding collection to immediately interact with the user and then repeat the corresponding request with the additional information obtained from the user
+[UserInteraction](UI.xml#L1604)|[UserInteractionType](#UserInteractionType)|<a name="UserInteraction"></a>When the annotated navigation property occurs in a response, the UI shall use the corresponding collection to immediately interact with the user and then repeat the corresponding request with the additional information obtained from the user<p>A navigation property thus annotated may be interpreted as not belonging to the object model but containing auxiliary information that is not always needed.</p>
-[UserInteractionSimple](UI.xml#L1607)|\[PrimitiveType\]|<a name="UserInteractionSimple"></a>When this instance annotation occurs in a response, the UI shall let the user choose from the collection and then repeat the corresponding request with the annotated property set to the chosen value
+[UserInteractionSimple](UI.xml#L1608)|\[PrimitiveType\]|<a name="UserInteractionSimple"></a>When this instance annotation occurs in a response, the UI shall let the user choose from the collection and then repeat the corresponding request with the annotated property set to the chosen value

 ## <a name="HeaderInfoType"></a>[HeaderInfoType](UI.xml#L62)